ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-69-1.png)<!-- -->

-As we can see, the classifier performes closely to the original manual tracking.
-However, here we have to be very carefull here.
+As we can see, the classifier performs closely to the original manual tracking.
+However, we have to be very careful here.
 We just trained with the same data that we tested on, and we used data from one single video.
-The results here are not very solid.
-In the next section we will see how we can use a one vs all approach to create a new training data set using multiple labeled recordings and test them with a cross validation file
+The results are therefore not solid.
+In the next section, we will see how we can use a one vs. all approach to create multiple training and testing sets, that can be used to gain a fairly accurate read-out of our models performance.

-## Training a robust classifier and cross validating it
+## Training a classifier and cross validating it

-In order to train a more robust classifiers we need more trainings data.
-Here we again use the FST dataset, for which we have 5 annotated videos in this example.
-In general this amount of trainings data is not sufficient for a good performance, but it will serve as a practical example that can be run in a short enough time here. we start by defining our pipeline
+In order to train more robust classifiers we need more trainings data.
+Here we again use the FST example dataset, for which we have 5 annotated videos.
+In general, this amount of trainings data is not sufficient to reach a good performance, but it will serve as a practical example that can be run in a short enough time here.
+We start by defining our `pipeline()`.

 ```r